swargaraj/udemy-py/README.md

 You need to provide Udemy cookies to authenticate your requests.
 To extract these cookies:
 - Use the [Cookie Editor extension](https://cookie-editor.com/) (available for Chrome or Firefox).
 - Extract the cookies as a Netscape format.
-- Save the extracted cookies as `cookie.txt` and place this file in the same directory where you execute the tool.
+- Save the extracted cookies as `cookies.txt` and place this file in the same directory where you execute the tool.

 ### Decryption Key
 If you're dealing with DRM-protected videos, you'll need a decryption key.
 This key is essential for decrypting such content.